Target countries: Global

 This initiative aims to enhance sustainable forest management and compliance with the Convention’s requirements by promoting legal and sustainable trade in CITES-listed tree species.
 The CTSP aims to address the illegal, unregulated and unsustainable harvesting of and trade in CITES-listed tree species, which leads to deforestation, forest degradation, and loss of biodiversity.

-The project is expected to contribute to improved capacity to implement the Convention with regard to trade in CITES-listed tree species, thus contributing to better forest governance across Member States (CITES Parties) and leading to a reduction in over-exploitation and illegal trade of CITES-listed tree species.
+The project contributes to improved capacity to implement the Convention with regard to trade in CITES-listed tree species, thus supporting better forest governance across Member States (CITES Parties) and leading to a reduction in over-exploitation and illegal trade of CITES-listed tree species.
 This, in turn, will support efforts to reduce forest degradation and deforestation.

 At the outcome level, the project aims to support: